ohyland/ftcwebdeveloper/README.md

 # ftcwebdeveloper
-A website to showcase the Front End Web Developer course at Ftnglas Training Center FTC
+A website to showcase the Front End Web Developer course at Finglas Training Center FTC.